Hazardous Materials Spill

 Minor Spills of Liquids and Solids

-(Less than 1mCi in controlled areas not involving personal contamination)
+(Less than 1mCi in controlled areas not involving personal contamination.)

 • Notify persons in the area that a spill has occurred.